Rangers vs. Twins Player Props Betting Odds

-Player prop bet options for Marcus Semien, Carlos Correa and others are listed when the Texas Rangers visit the Minnesota Twins at Target Field on Sunday (at 2:10 PM ET).
+Player prop bet odds for Marcus Semien, Max Kepler and others are listed when the Texas Rangers host the Minnesota Twins at Globe Life Field on Friday at 8:05 PM ET.

 Bet on this matchup or its props with BetMGM!